Solihull Approach Code of Practice for delivering Solihull Approach training and Solihull Approach groups

 Training Delivery

-All training must be delivered as per the Solihull Approach Training Manual.
+All training must be delivered according to the Solihull Approach Training Manual.
 However, see ‘Creativity and innovation’ below.
-The Foundation training must be delivered over two separate days with about 2 weeks in between, for the theory into practice process to begin.
+For the theory-into-practice process to begin, the foundation training must be delivered over two separate days, with about two weeks in between.

-It needs to be emphasised in the trainings that the Parenting programme ‘Understanding your child’s behaviour’ is 10 sessions long, the Antenatal Parenting Group ‘Understanding pregnancy, labour, birth and your baby’ is 5 or 6 sessions long and the Foster Carers course ‘Understanding your foster child’s behaviour’ is 12 sessions long and the Postnatal training 6 sessions, Postnatal Plus training 8 sessions i.e. the Parenting Group must not be shortened.
+It needs to be emphasised in the training that the Parenting programme ‘Understanding your child’s behaviour’ is ten sessions long, the Antenatal Parenting Group ‘Understanding pregnancy, labour, birth and your baby’ is 5 or 6 sessions long, and the Foster Carers course ‘Understanding your foster child’s behaviour’ is 12 sessions long and the Postnatal training six sessions, Postnatal Plus training eight sessions, i.e. the Parenting Group must not be shortened.

 Group Delivery

-The Solihull Approach understands and encourages creativity within the development of Solihull Approach resources and groups.
-If you would like to make changes to activities within the training please contact the Solihull Approach Manager or Director to discuss your ideas.
-Some ideas, which have been well trialled, are then forwarded to a project group for consideration for the next print run.
+The Solihull Approach understands and encourages creativity in the development of Solihull Approach resources and groups.
+If you would like to make changes to activities within the training, please contact the Solihull Approach Manager or Director to discuss your ideas.
+Some ideas that have been well-trialled are then forwarded to a project group for consideration for the next print run.
 This is also the case for Resource Pack content.

-You will, of course, be using your own anecdotes, case studies and experience in the delivery of the courses.
+Of course, you will use your own anecdotes, case studies and experience to deliver the courses.

 Numbers of delegates

 The optimum number is 12.
-Evaluation of training has shown that above this the experience for delegates deteriorates, because of the interactive nature of the courses.
-The absolute maximum is 14, but this should be in exceptional circumstances.
+Training evaluations have shown that above this, the experience for delegates deteriorates because of the interactive nature of the courses.
+The absolute maximum is 14, but this should only be in exceptional circumstances.

-For Advanced Trainings e.g. Brain Development seminar, numbers are up to 50 depending on the training – see specific trainers manual for guidance.
+For Advanced Training, e.g., the Brain Development seminar, the number can be up to 50, depending on the training—see the specific trainer's manual for guidance.

 Resource packs and manuals required

 During the training, each delegate must have access to the relevant resource pack.
-This means that for a training for 12 people there should be 12 resource packs available for the duration of the training.
+This means that for a training session for 12 people, there should be 12 resource packs available.

 If you are providing free training or charging for training you will need to make sure that delegates will have access to resource packs after the course, so when setting the training up you will need to advise delegates that the Gold Standard is that they should have their own resource pack.
 If this is not currently possible, they need easy access to a resource pack.
-They should also have their own Trainers’ Manual or Facilitators’ Manual where they are delivering a course or group, or easy access.
+They should also have their own Trainers’ Manual or Facilitators’ Manual, which they use when delivering a course or group, or easy access.

 For the Whole School Training (Understanding your pupil’s behaviour), each school should have access to a selection of resource packs appropriate to the size and composition of their school.
 Each delegate attending training is required to have a whole school booklet to support theory into practice.

-For the Solihull Approach to management and Solihull Approach Reflective Supervision trainings, each delegate must have their own Supporting Information Booklets.
+For the Solihull Approach to Management and Solihull Approach Reflective Supervision training, each delegate must have their own Supporting Information Booklets.

-It is not permitted to photocopy the slides from the PowerPoint presentations, the Resource Packs (except where explicitly stated) or the Supporting Information Booklets.
+Photocopying slides from PowerPoint presentations, resource packs (except where explicitly stated), or supporting information booklets is not permitted.
 To do so would be considered a copyright infringement.

 Support for delegates